 MINA C. FIGUEROA, 65 years old and has been an independent director of Equicom Savings Bank since 2008.
 She is a Certified Public Account and a graduate of University of Sto.
 Tomas.
 Her first job was with SGV's Management Services Division.
-After four years with SGV, she was hired as a trader at the
+After four years with SGV, she was hired as a trader at the Central

-Central Bank of the Philipppines' International Treasury.
-She joined Equitable Banking Corp.'s Hong Kong Branch Treasury from 1989 to 1990.
-She joined Equitable Banking Corp.'s Hong Kong Branch Treasury from 1989 to 1990.
-She joined Security Bank Corporation in 1990 and became its Vice President from 1997 to 1999.
+Bank of the Philipppines' International Treasury.
+She joined Equitable Banking Corp.'s Hong Kong Branch Treasury from 1989 to 1990.She joined Security Bank of the Philippines in 1190 and became its Vice President from 1997 to 1999.
+She was appointed as Deputy Treasurer of the Bureau of Treasury from 2001 to 2004 and eventually served as National Treasurer.